LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Methodology

 \subsection{Preliminary}

-In the realm of mathematical problem-solving, we face significant challenges that require systematic approaches to derive accurate and efficient solutions.
-A core issue in this field is generating and optimizing reasoning paths, which can be formalized as a path-wise Markov Decision Process (MDP) framework.
-This framework allows us to define the state space \( S \), where each state \( s \) represents a complete solution to a given problem, and the action space \( A \) consists of all feasible rewriting actions $a$ that make transitions between states.
+One of the core challenges in mathematical problem-solving is to generate and optimize reasoning paths to derive high-quality solutions.
+We formalize this process in a path-wise Markov Decision Process (MDP) framework, where each state \( s \) in the state space $S$ represents a \textit{complete solution} to a given problem, and the action space \( A \) consists of all feasible \textit{rewriting} actions $a$ that make transitions between states.